 A Crawley cousin by birth, Maud is the Dowager Baroness Bagshaw and one of Queen Mary’s ladies-in-waiting when the 2019 movie opens.
 She’s also – secretly – mother to Lucy.

 Robert’s sister, Rosamund is aunt to the Crawley sisters.
 She’s a key figure in several seasons, and the Crawleys often visit her London home.

 The extended Crawley family includes cousin Rose, daughter of Hugh and Susan MacClare, and great-niece to Violet Crawley.
 Lady Rose moves in to the grand house when her parents move to India.
 Her rebellions and romances dominate several storylines, as does her eventual marriage to The Honourable Ephraim Atticus Aldridge.

 Sybil was given to just a dozen girls the year Downton Abbey debuted; by 2018, that number soared to 108.
 The youngest Crawley daughter, idealistic, romantic, and warm, Sybil marries for love, and dies tragically young.
 Her daughter is also Sybil, called Sybbie.
 She’s raised at the Abbey, alongside her cousins.
 While rare, it could be part of the next wave of vintage revival names, a substitute for Abigail or Evelyn.

-Is any character more appealing that the Dowager Countess, played by the incomparable Maggie Smith.
+Is any character more appealing that the Dowager Countess of Grantham, played by the incomparable Maggie Smith.
 At time, she’s snobbish and rude, but also loving and fierce.
 And Violet Crawley gets all of the best lines.
 The name was just outside of the US Top 100 when the show debuted, but it’s only continued to climb since we met the fearless, stronger-than-strong matriarch of the Crawley family.